← Back to Blog

 The policy gap

 "Germany's high price is just gas and carbon pass-through — it's cyclical."
 Partly true on the absolute level.
 But the FR–DE spread cannot be explained that way: the two countries pay the same gas and sit under the same carbon market.
-The 38 €/MWh gap is about how much renewable penetration has decoupled the average from the gas-set margin.
+The 38 €/MWh gap reflects how much renewable penetration has decoupled the average from the gas-set margin.
 Iberia has crossed that threshold; Germany has not.

 About this analysis